-- 83. [...]
-The Defendants alleg[e] that another portion of [...]
-Bombardier's \$600 million shortfall was caused by production and delivery delays, as appears, inter alia, from page 2 of the transcript of the November 13, 2018 Scotiabank Transportation & Industrials Conference, Exhibit P-40, and from the exhibits relating to Bombardier's 2018 Investor Day Presentation (Exhibit P-41, p.
-6 and 13; Exhibit P-17, p.
-42; and Exhibit P-36); - 83.1 The Defendants identified the "key contracts" that "impacted [Bombardier] for around \$400 million of working capital this year [2018]" (Exhibit P-41, p.
-6, 13 and 26).
-Of those "key contracts", according to the Defendants, two were significant in explaining the shortfall attributable to production and delivery delays: [...] the Metropolitan Transportation Authority of New York City ("MTA NYC") and Transport for London ("TfL") contracts, as appears from Exhibits P-17, p.
-42, and P-36; - 84.
+- 83. Bombardier alleges that another portion of its \$600 million shortfall was caused by production and delivery delays in relation to its contracts with the Metropolitan Transportation Authority of New York City ("MTA NYC") and Transport for London ("TfL"); - 84.
 Bombardier's contract with the MTA NYC relates to an original order of 300 R179 series subway cars for the New York City Transit for approximately US \$599 million, the whole as appears from the news release, communicated herewith as Exhibit P-19.
 All 300 subway cars were scheduled for delivery between mid-2015 and early 2017; - 85.
-The Defendants knew or should have known of the delays in production with regard to the MTA NYC contract [...] on August 2, 2018 or earlier, as appears, inter alia, from pages 28 and 30 of the July 2014 MTA Capital Program Oversight Committee Meeting report, communicated herewith as Exhibit P-20, as well as from pages 33-3[5] and 43 of the January 2017 MTA Capital Program Oversight Committee Meeting report, communicated herewith as Exhibit P-21; - 86.
+The Defendants knew or should have known of the delays in production with regard to the MTA NYC contract long before the 2018 Q2 MD&A, as appears from page 30 of the July 2014 MTA Capital Program Oversight Committee Meeting report, communicated herewith as Exhibit P-20, as well as from pages 33-36 of the January 2017 MTA Capital Program Oversight Committee Meeting report, communicated herewith as Exhibit P-21; - 86.
 The delays in the MTA NYC contract originally relate to welding issues (hot cracking) discovered on Bombardier's R179 prototype cars.
 A July 29, 2014 news article in the New York Daily states: